Controlling Covid: Centre brings in new checks

 Restaurant takeaway and home delivery services are allowed to operate 24/7, public transport will operate on 50% capacity, shops and markets will remain closed twice a week, while offices will continue operating on 50% capacity.

-Earlier in the day, Prime Minister Imran Khan summoned a meeting on coronavirus, as the pandemic spiralled out of control with over 8% positivity ratio being reported in the last two days.
+Earlier in the day, Prime Minister Imran Khan summoned a meeting on coronavirus, as the pandemic spirals out of control with over 8% positivity ratio being reported in the last two days.

 The premier was briefed about the lockdown in Sindh imposed since July 31 (Saturday) after a sharp spike in infections.
 The federal ministers strongly objected to the restrictions in the province, saying it will hurt the economic progress that has been achieved so far.